- Course Number:

 - Special Fee:

 Course DescriptionExplores fitness instruction and leadership in team sports.
-Covers components of coaching team sports and skill-related physical fitness such as: progressions and techniques of practice format, sport specific drills, plyometrics, speedagility- quickness coaching strategies and methodology.
-Required: Current Fitness Technology Student or instructor approval.
+Covers components of coaching team sports and skill-related physical fitness such as: progressions and techniques of practice format, sport specific drills, plyometrics, and speed-agility-quickness coaching strategy and methodology.
+Prerequisites: Acceptance to the Fitness Technology Program or instructor approval, and WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course